cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 Question: What PS should I use when I start my L1 seed rate studies?
 <details>
 <summary>Answer (click to expand) </summary>
 For the beggining of your study we suggest that you start with PS = 1 for your new seed.
-In this way you can check the initial rate of your seed and then study how you can control it with PS.
+This way you can check the initial rate of your seed and then study how you can control it with PS.
 </details>